- Is my child the right age to play?

 - How much does registration cost?

-- Registration for the 2018 season ranges from $60 to $140 depending on age.
+- Registration for the 2019 regular season is $50 to $175 depending on age.
 For more information, check our registration page.

 - What other expenses can I expect to pay?